How to buy the right child car seat

 Without these accessories, it's highly likely that the harness won't fit tightly enough around your newborn, and it's possibly that a wriggly baby could free themselves from the harness.

 Rear-facing Isofix child car seats need three anchor points.

 The seat you choose will need either a top tether that attaches to a mount behind the rear seat, or a support leg that reaches down to the floor of your car.

 If your car doesn't have a top tether point, you'll need a child car seat with a support leg.

 A support leg extends from your child's car seat to the floor of the car and prevents the seat from tipping forwards in a collision.
 A support leg is easier to use than a top tether (see below).

-But if your car has underfloor storage compartments in the back then you may not be able to use a car seat or a base that has a support leg, and will need a top tether instead.
+But if your car has underfloor storage compartments in the rear, you may not be able to use a car seat or a base that has a support leg, and will need a top tether instead.

 A top tether is a strap that extends from your car seat and fixes to a point in your car that's usually somewhere behind your car's back seat or sometimes near the boot.

 Like a support leg, this prevents your child car seat from rotating forwards in a crash, and can be used if you can't use a seat with a support leg, because your car has underfloor storage compartments in the back.